simonmichael/hledger_site/src/gain-calculation.md

 ```

 The total value of the remaining 3 stocks we didn't sell increased by
-$3 that week, leaving us the $-0.20 figure we see in the column.
+$3 that week, leaving us the $-0.20 figure we see in the last column
+of the gain report.

 The next week, the price increases again, and we decide to sell all
 our remaining stock: